 PPI = √(3840² + 2160²) ÷ 27 = √(14,745,600 + 4,665,600) ÷ 27 = √19,411,200 ÷ 27 = 4,406 ÷ 27 ≈ 163 PPI

-4K (3840 × 2160) is now the standard resolution for professional monitors, living room televisions, and an expanding range of industrial touchscreens.
-The physical pixel size varies enormously with screen size — which means a design element that appears identical on two 4K screens can have a completely different physical footprint.
+4K (3840 × 2160) is now the usual resolution for professional monitors, residing room televisions, and an increasing range of industrial touchscreens.
+The physical pixel size varies extraordinarily with display screen length — which means that a design detail that looks identical on two 4K displays could have a completely exclusive bodily footprint.

 |---|---|---|---|---|